c33howard/pages/vlans.md

 ## Layers

 You'll hear reference to "layers" in networking a lot.
 This refers to the OSI model.
-You can look it up.
+You can [look it up](https://en.wikipedia.org/wiki/OSI_model).
 The short version is that layer 1 is the physical layer and is how bits move from one place to another: wires or wireless.
-The next layer is the link layer, it's more or less everything directly connected within your home.
-Layer three is the network layer and it's how you can address any endpoint on the internet.
-Layer four is how you can transport data to another machine.
+Layer two is the link layer, it's more or less everything directly connected within your home.
+Layer three is the network layer and it's how you can address a single chunk of data to any endpoint on the internet.
+Layer four is how you can transport arbitrary amounts of data to another machine.
 Layers five and six are mostly ignored these days.
 Layer seven is the application layer and it's how applications interpret the data.
 I'll mostly be talking about layers two and three.
+Again, this is the hand-wavy explanation.

 ## Layer 2: switches and MACs

 So, you have a switch.
 It has multiple devices connected to it via ethernet cables.
 Switches pass ethernet "frames" around.
 A frame is *not* a packet, although the two often do map 1:1.
 A frame also does not have any IP information in it.
 An ethernet frame has source (src) and destination (dst) MAC addresses.
 Each ethernet card has a MAC, which you can think of as a serial number installed into the network card (NIC).
 When a frame is put on the wire, the dst on the frame is set to the MAC of the target NIC.
-All a switch does is store a lookup table of MACs to ports.
+When a NIC receives a frame, it accepts frames where the dst is its MAC, and drops other frames.
+All a switch does is store a lookup table of MACs to ports (ie a plug for a cable).
 When the switch receives a frame, it does a lookup in its table for the dst MAC and sends the frame out the associated port.
-When a NIC receives a frame, it accepts frames where the dst is its MAC, and drops other frames.

 There's a special MAC address (`ff:ff:ff:ff:ff:ff`) that is the broadcast MAC.
+A NIC that receives a frame where the dst is the broadcast MAC accepts the frame.
 When a switch receives a frame with this MAC as the dst, it forwards it to all ports.
-A host that receives a frame where the dst is the broadcast MAC accepts the frame.

 A note about terms:

-* unicast: send to a single, specific target
+* unicast: send to a single, specific target (analogy: a phone call between two people)
-* anycast: send to a single endpoint, but multiple hosts are potential endpoints (think of a call center: you don't care which specific agent you talk to, but you want to talk to a single person)
+* anycast: send to a single endpoint, but multiple hosts are potential endpoints (analogy: a call center; you don't care which specific agent you talk to, but you want to talk to a single person)
-* multicast: send to everyone of a set of registered listeners
+* multicast: send to everyone of a set of registered listeners (analogy: a conference call; members dial-in and everyone dialed-in hears the conversation)
-* broadcast: send to everyone
+* broadcast: send to everyone (analogy: TV or radio)

 This leads to two questions: